What is nephrology?

 Sharan Kanakiriya, MD is board certified by the American Board of Medical Specialties in both nephrology and internal medicine.
 He also holds an American Society of Hypertension certification.

-With many years of experience and an invested interest in academics, Dr. Kanakiriya has published papers in many leading journals such as American Journal of Kidney Diseases and American Journal of Physiology.
+With many years of experience and an invested interest in academics, Dr. Kanakiriya has published papers in many leading journals such as the American Journal of Kidney Diseases and the American Journal of Physiology.

 Symptoms requiring a nephrologist